 § 7.4.1 Costs, including transportation and storage at the site, of materials and equipment incorporated, or to be incorporated, in the completed construction.

 § 7.4.2 Costs of materials described in the preceding Section 7.4.1 in excess of those actually installed to allow for reasonable waste and spoilage.
-Unused excess materials, if any, shall become the Owner’s property at the completion of the Work or, at the Owner’s option, shall be sold by the Construction Manager.
-Any amounts realized from such sales shall be credited to the Owner as a deduction from the Cost of the Work.
+Unused excess materials, if any, shall, at Owner’s option, become the Owner’s property at the completion of the Work and shall be removed from the Project site.
+At the Owner’s option, such materials shall be sold by the Construction Manager and any amounts realized from such sales shall be credited to the Owner as a deduction from the Cost of the Work.

 § 7.5 Costs of Other Materials and Equipment, Temporary Facilities and Related Items